AssadAnabosi/AssadAnabosi/README.md

 ###

-<p align="left"><a href="https://github.com/AssadAnabosi/Manager">Manager App</a>: Full Stack MERN App That is deployed and used on a daily basis for my family's workshop.</p>
+<ul align="left"><a href="https://github.com/AssadAnabosi/Manager">Manager App</a>: Full Stack MERN App That is deployed and used on a daily basis for my family's workshop.</ul>

 ###